awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-logging.md

 After you enable log streaming, you can return to the **Software** configuration category or page and find the **Log Groups** link\.
 Click this link to see your instance logs in the CloudWatch console\.

-![\[CloudWatch logs settings for instance log streaming\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/log-streaming-screen.png)
+![\[CloudWatch Logs settings on the Modify software configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/log-streaming-screen.png)

 ## Configuring environment health log viewing<a name="environments-cfg-logging-health-console"></a>